wircho/SwiftyNotification/README.md

 You may post notifications using `MyNotificationClass.post(parameters)`.
 But before this you need to implement `static func note(parameters:P) throws -> NSNotification`, a function that generates the corresponding `NSNotification` from parameters.

-Although it does not make sense to manually post a keyboard notification, the `KeyboardAppeared` may be extended as follows to allow manual posting:
+Although it does not make sense to manually post a keyboard notification, the `KeyboardAppeared` class above may be extended as follows to allow manual posting:

 ```swift
 final class KeyboardAppeared: Notification {